robin-drexler/amp-gh-gist-proxy/README.md

 Embed github gists in amp-iframes

 ## What
-[amp](https://www.ampproject.org/) does not permit to embed external script files, let alone scripts that use syncronous document write.
+[amp](https://www.ampproject.org/) does not permit to embed external script files, let alone scripts that use synchronous document write.

 Therefore it's not easily possible to embed [github gists](https://gist.github.com/). amp allows you to embed iframes, though.
 Due to the nature of iframes however, amp is not able to figure out the size of an iframe automatically.